Clear Understanding logo

 Understanding

-Nitika understands, more than most, how to advocate for those with chronic
+Nitika understands, more than most, how to advocate for those with chronic illness.

-the disease.
-As the founder of Chronicon, an organization with a mission to elevate
+disease.
+As the founder of Chronicon, an organization with a mission to elevate the

-she has about her disease.
+has about her disease.

 Nitika is not taking SOTYKTU.